JohnFernandezR/Book-Share/README.md

 The evaluation identified **20 distinct usability problems**, consolidated into key areas of improvement:

-* **Consistency and Standards:** The report highlighted severe inconsistencies in the **navigation bar alignment**, button styles (colors, borders, fonts), and typography across different views.
+- **Consistency and Standards:** The report highlighted severe inconsistencies in the **navigation bar alignment**, button styles (colors, borders, fonts), and typography across different views.
-* **Match between System and Real World:** Terms used in the interface, such as "Lectores" (Readers) and "Publicados" (Published), did not accurately represent the business logic of a book exchange platform.
+- **Match between System and Real World:** Terms used in the interface, such as "Lectores" (Readers) and "Publicados" (Published), did not accurately represent the business logic of a book exchange platform.
-* **Visibility of System Status:** The Navbar was not consistently present in all views, failing to inform users of their current location within the system.
+- **Visibility of System Status:** The Navbar was not consistently present in all views, failing to inform users of their current location within the system.
-* **Error Prevention:** Critical actions, such as **deleting an account**, lacked a confirmation message or safety mechanism.
+- **Error Prevention:** Critical actions, such as **deleting an account**, lacked a confirmation message or safety mechanism.

 ### 10.2.
 Criticality Assessment (TOP 5)

-The severity and frequency of each issue were rated to calculate a **Critical Index (Severity x Frequency)**.
+The severity and frequency of each issue were rated to calculate a **Critical Index (Severity × Frequency)**.
 The following table displays the top 5 most critical issues that required immediate refactoring:

 | Rank | ID | Problem Description | Avg.
 Severity | Avg.
 Frequency | Critical Index |
 | :--- | :--- | :--- | :--- | :--- | :--- |